 Alfonso Montuori, Ph.D. is a pioneer in the fields of creativity and transformative leadership.
-His bespoke Evolutionary Strategies program provides a set of successful career-enhancing tools for high-potential managers and executives across the globe.
+His bespoke Evolutionary Strategies program provides a set of successful career-enhancing tools for high-potential managers and executives across the globe, as well as coaching for personal development.
 The Evolutionary Strategies programs are based on a unique perspective informed by over 25 years experience in international consulting, extensive research publications, and an academic career marked by educational innovation.

-Alfonso has consulted with numerous international corporations, government and educational institutions including: Procter & Gamble, Pacific Bell, Kaiser Permanente, NetApp, Merqurio (Italy), Training Vision (Singapore), Stentor Group (Canada), U.S. Forest Service, ClimateXChange, Interstate Insurance, CABA (Climate Action Business Association), Omnitel-Olivetti (Italy), ENEL (Italy), U.S. Department of Labor, University of Missouri, Kansas City, Pilkington Barnes-Hind, 3Com, Progressive Insurance, and others.
+Alfonso has consulted with numerous international corporations, government and educational institutions including: Procter & Gamble, Pacific Bell, Kaiser Permanente, NetApp, Merqurio (Italy), Training Vision (Singapore), Stentor Group (Canada), U.S. Forest Service, ClimateXChange, Interstate Insurance, CABA (Climate Action Business Association), Omnitel-Olivetti (Italy), ENEL (Italy), U.S. Department of Labor, Pilkington Barnes-Hind, Progressive Insurance, and others.

 He is currently Professor in the Transformative Inquiry Department at California Institute of Integral Studies, where he designed the Transformative Leadership M.A. and the Transformative Studies Ph.D.
 Alfonso has been Distinguished Visiting Professor at Sapienza-University of Rome, and Distinguished Visiting Professor in the School of Fine Arts at Miami University, in Oxford, Ohio.
 In 1985-1986 he taught management psychology at the Central South University in Hunan, China.